Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 Another great video I watched for debugging, which was recommended by CI's tutoring team, Tim Nelson was this https://www.youtube.com/watch?v=AX7uybwukkk

+Used [Stack Overflow](https://stackoverflow.com/) to figure out how to place a background image into a canvas element.

+Read this tutorial to learn how to pause the game. https://atomicrobotdesign.com/blog/web-development/pause-your-html5-canvas-game/

 # Credits

 Thanks to [Nathan Anderson](https://unsplash.com/@nathananderson) for the use of his image of space that was uploaded to [Unsplash](https://unsplash.com/)

-Used [Stack Overflow](https://stackoverflow.com/) to figure out how to place a background image into a canvas element

 # Technologies Used

 ## Languages

 - [HTML5](https://en.wikipedia.org/wiki/HTML5)

 - [CSS3](https://en.wikipedia.org/wiki/CSS)
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

 [^ Back To Contents ^](#contents)

 ---

+# Acknowledgments